ethereum/go-ethereum/docs/tools/abigen.md

 Here's a complete Go program that demonstrates how to interact with the Storage smart contract.

-This example demonstrates how to use the `Storage.sol` to interact with the Ethereum smart contract named Storage.
+This example demonstrates how to use the `Storage.sol` to interact with the Ethereum smart contract named Storage. we use environment variables to store the private key.

 ```go
 package main